-Martin Methodist College participates in intercollegiate competition in basketball, baseball, volleyball, softball, soccer, tennis, golf, and bowling.
+A member of the National Association of Intercollegiate Athletes, Martin Methodist College participates in intercollegiate competition in basketball, baseball, volleyball, softball, soccer, tennis, golf, bowling, shooting and cheer-leading.
 The college is a member of the National Association of Intercollegiate Athletics.
 During the past several years, Martin Methodist College intercollegiate teams have distinguished themselves and brought honor to the school on many occasions.